-- Use special care when performing activities, such as lowering a heavy item to the ground.
+- Use special care when doing activities such as lowering a heavy item to the ground.

-- Avoid steroid use, as it weakens muscles and tendons.
+- Avoid steroid use.
+It weakens muscles and tendons.

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat biceps tendon ruptures.
-However, you may want to consider:
+All physical therapists are prepared through education and experience to treat conditions such as biceps tendon ruptures.
+You may want to consider:

 General tips when you're looking for a physical therapist (or any other health care provider):